- An employment bond is an agreement that defines the terms of employment between the employer and the employee.

-- By any chance, if the employee poses a threat to a company’s image or success and breaches the employment bond that was mutually signed by both parties, the employer can file a case in the Court of law against the employee to receive compensation or for restraining the employee from leaking confidential data of the company.
+- By any chance, if the employee poses a threat to a company’s image or success and breaches the employment bond that both parties mutually signed, the employer can file a case in a Court of law against the employee to receive compensation or for restraining the employee from leaking confidential data of the company.

-- A compensatory amount can be demanded by the employer in the case of a violation of the employment bond.
+- The employer can demand a compensatory amount in the case of a violation of the employment bond.
 A lawsuit will be filed in the Court of law if the employee fails to compensate the desired amount, which is reasonable under the terms and provisions of law.

-- The Court then shall decide if the terms and conditions that are mentioned in the employment bond are considerable and appropriate.
+- The Court then shall decide if the terms and conditions mentioned in the employment bond are considerable and appropriate.

 - The amount compensated will be equivalent to the sum of the money spent by the employer to train and improve the newly hired employee.

-In today’s progression of the business world and companies, an employment bond is useful to protect the company’s rights as well as the employee’s rights and free trade options.
+In today’s business world and companies, an employment bond is useful to protect the company’s rights and the employee’s rights and free trade options.